Park City Utah, USA Travel Guide

 Remnants of Park City's silver mining past are visible in the town and on the mountainsides, including old shafts and headframes.

-A historic cemetery holding graves of early miners and pioneers, offering a glimpse into Pc's past.
+A historic cemetery holding graves of early miners and pioneers, providing a look into Pc's past.

-This preserve forms part of the historic railway that once served mining operations, now a multi-use trail.
+This preserve constitutes a portion of the historic railway that once served mining operations, now a multi-use trail.

 Structures are visible from various points on Park City Mountain, showing the area's rich mining history.